-- · Apply online at CSM.edu/Apply - Submit application fee. - · Submit official high school and college transcripts. - Submit names, phone numbers and email addresses of three references. - Submit letter of intent: includes leadership and service activities (attach to electronic application). - · Review of application and materials by the OTD Admissions Committee. - If selected, participate in an on-campus Match Day with the OTD Admissions Committee. - Acceptance decision by the OTD Admissions Committee following a complete application and Match Day.
+- · Apply online - · Submit official high school and college transcripts. - Submit names, phone numbers and email addresses of three references. - Submit letter of intent: includes leadership and service activities (attach to electronic application). - · Review of application and materials by the OTD Admissions Committee. - If selected, participate in an on-campus Match Day with the OTD Admissions Committee. - Acceptance decision by the OTD Admissions Committee following a complete application and Match Day.